Housing & Residential Education’s Sustainability Commitment

 - We offer easy-to-use single stream recycling.
 You will find recycling containers in your room, on your floor and next to the dumpsters in the parking lot.
 Residents can use these bins to recycle paper, cardboard, plastics 1-7 and metals.
 These bins are not to be used for clothing, shoes, trash or glass.
-Visit the following websites to learn how to recycle electronics and batteries.
+Visit the following website to learn how to recycle at the U.

 - Every November, our residents participate in a contest called “Power Down November.”
 During the month halls compete to use the least amount of electricity.